elyxir4lyf/Financial_Analysis_of_Handerson/README.md

 # About The COMPANY
-Henderson is a large manufacturer of industrial storage tanks that are used by companies in the oil and gas industry.
+Henderson is a large manufacturer of industrial bunkers that are used by companies in the oil and gas industry.

 ## The sheets